An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: The Complement of a Hexagonal Mosaic and the algorithm to construct Mosaic from .

-To form $L'$ intersect $L$ with the interior tiles (yielding the interior arcs of $L$), add the entire set of loops of the complement to the the link and add $a_1$ to those arcs as an additional interior arc for a new link.
+To form $L'$ take the interior arcs of $L$ (its intersection with the interior tiles), add the entire set of loops of the complement as well as arc $a_1$ to form the interior arcs of a new link.
 This defines the interior tiles of a new mosaic $L^1$ with at least as many crossings as $L$ (more if $a_1$ or any of the loops of the complement crossed $L$).
-Now that the interior of $L^1$ is specified there are, as always, two ways in which it can be connected to itself in the boundary tiles.
+Now that the interior of $L^1$ is specified there are, as always in the standard setting, two ways in which it can be connected to itself in the boundary tiles.
 One way will leave the boundary tiles outside of $a_1$ fixed as they were in $L$ and shift the connections in the boundary tiles on the inside of $a_1$.
 The other way will shift the boundary tiles outside of $a_1$, but will fix the tiles on the inside of $a_1$.
 The mosaic formed by the latter shift is called $L^1$.
 See the top two mosaics in Figure~\ref{lp} for an example of the formation of $L^1$ from $L$.
 In the figure the link consists of green and gray arcs and the complement is always in blue (gray is simply used to indicate the portions of the link which are changed relative to the previous picture).
 Note that $L^1$ now has complement $\{a_2, a_3, \dots a_n \}$.
-We have lost one arc from the complement and all of the loops.
-Now form $L^2$ by adding $a_2$ to $L^1$ in the same manner as we previously added $a_1$ to $L$. $L^2$ has complement $\{a_3, a_4, \dots a_n \}$.
+We have removed one arc from the complement and all of the loops.
+Now form $L^2$ by adding $a_2$ to the interior arcs of $L^1$ in the same manner as we previously added $a_1$ to $L$. $L^2$ has complement $\{a_3, a_4, \dots a_n \}$.
 Repeat until we have no more arcs in the complement.
 Call the final result $L'$.
 See the first three mosaics in Figure~\ref{lp} for an example of forming $L'$ from a mosaic $L$.
-Since there are no arcs of the complement left after our construction, the boundary tiles of $L'$ must be saturated.
+Since there are no arcs of the complement left after our construction, $L'$ must be saturated.